mayavchung/mayavchung.github.io/_research/enso-disease.md

 ## Research Spotlight

-- *The Interplay of ENSO and Immunity in Infectious Disease Outbreaks*, featured in [Eos Research Spotlights](https://eos.org/research-spotlights/the-interplay-of-enso-and-immunity-in-infectious-disease-outbreaks)
+- *The Interplay of ENSO and Immunity in Infectious Disease Outbreaks*, featured in [Eos Science News](https://eos.org/research-spotlights/the-interplay-of-enso-and-immunity-in-infectious-disease-outbreaks)

 ## Code and Data